Daniel C. Masison, Ph.D.

 Protein Chaperones and Amyloid Section, Laboratory of Biochemistry and Genetics

 Building 8, Room 324

 Bethesda, MD 20814

 Our goal is to understand how protein chaperones and co-chaperones function at a molecular level.
-We want to understand their intrinsic functions and how they cooperate, regulate and fine-tune each other’s activities, as well as how their activities influence propagation of amyloid in cells.
+We want to understand their intrinsic functions and how they cooperate, regulate and fine-tune each other’s activities, as well as how their activities help maintain normal protein homeostasis and influence propagation of amyloid in cells.